 Our client required representation in a two-vehicle accident, which occurred in the afternoon at an intersection in Ohio.
 The insured was traveling by car to visit a family member on a sunny Tuesday afternoon.
-Traveling straight on Road A, the insured approached the intersection of Road A and Road B. The insured was obeying the speed limit and traveling in her lane of travel on Road A. Across the intersection, the defendant, who had stopped to pick up dinner for his family, continued on his way home, traveling the opposite direction of the insured on Road A.
+Traveling straight on Road A, the insured approached the intersection of Road A and Road B. The insured was obeying the speed limit and traveling in her lane of travel on Road A. Across the intersection, the defendant, who had stopped to pick up dinner for his family, continued on his way home, traveling in the opposite direction of the insured on Road A.

-The intersection for the defendant had a left turn lane and the defendant drove into the left turn lane and stopped at the stop bar on a green light.
+The intersection for the defendant had a left turn lane and the defendant drove into the left turn lane and stopped at the stop bar at a green light.
 After the defendant stopped, the defendant claims to have waited for a car to pass and claims the green light turned yellow and then red where he then started a left turn.
 It was during this left turn the defendant claims the insured did not stop and struck him.
-Meanwhile, the insured claims her green light turned yellow as she entered the intersection and the defendant turned left in to her.
+Meanwhile, the insured claims her green light turned yellow as she entered the intersection and the defendant turned left into her.
 The insured claims she never saw the light change to red.

-After collecting all the necessary evidence, which included witness statements, police reports, medical bills, and vehicle accident reports and damage quotes, our team took depositions of the insured and the defendant.
+After collecting all the necessary evidence, which included witness statements, police reports, medical bills, vehicle accident reports, and damage quotes, our team took depositions of the insured and the defendant.
 We also served interrogatories to the defendant and discovered he was uninsured against liability.
 It was at that point we decided to file a Motion for Summary Judgment.

 Motion for summary judgment